1999 UCI Road World Championships – Men's road race

 These are the results for the 1999 UCI Road World Championships bicycle race road race.
 The men's elite race was held on Sunday October 10, 1999, in Verona, Italy, over a total distance of 260 kilometres (16 laps).
 There were a total number of 172 starters, with 49 cyclists finishing the race.

+Spanish cyclist Óscar Freire secured his first World Championship title in the men's elite road race, completing the 260-kilometre course in 6 hours, 19 minutes, and 29 seconds.
+He was followed by Swiss rider Markus Zberg in second place and Frenchman Jean-Cyril Robin in third.